-Please read the HIP JOINT Instruction Booklet (above or at right) and print out if you like before you start.
+Please read the Hip Joint Instruction Booklet before you start.

-General exercise parameters.
-As these are just general guidelines, please consult with your allied healthcare professional for individual prescription.
+As these are general guidelines, please consult with your allied healthcare professional for individual prescription.

 - When performing a mobility exercise, try performing 2–3 sets of 10–15 reps or as otherwise prescribed.
 Initially, you may find you can only perform one set or only 5 repetitions and that’s ok.
 Slowly and progressively build the number of sets and reps.

-- For exercises where the position is held still (e.g., a stretch or strength), try performing 2-3 sets of 5sec holds, then 10sec, 20sec, 30sec and so on has you progressively increase time held and/or increase the set range, or as prescribed.
+- For exercises where the position is held still, (a stretch or strength exercise) try performing 2–3 sets of 5sec holds, then 10sec, 20sec, 30sec and so on as you progressively increase time held and/or increase the set range, or as prescribed.

 Please note: your doctor/surgeon or physiotherapist may not want you rotating or moving a recently reconstruction joint in a certain direction or degree and with force/resistance.
 If you are unsure about what mobility exercises to do and how to perform them safely, please do not attempt the included exercises and ask for professional guidance first.